 I think this was borne out of two things; Firstly, I felt that as I was in charge and I had designed the story of the game then the game should progress as I saw fit.
 Secondly, I felt that the players were there to be entertained by me and so it was up to me to talk them through something that I thought they would find entertaining.
 It was both a misconception and a conceit, and my first games suffered terribly for it.

 GMs do not have The Power in the literal sense.
 They have the reins but they don’t have full control of the bolting horse.
 In fact, if anyone has The Power it’s the players, as it’s their decisions and actions that drive the game forward and result in an enjoyable fulfilling experience for everyone.
-It took me a while to realise that – and I realised it on my own, it wasn’t pointed out to me – and now I feel my games are better for it.
+It took me a while to realise that and now I feel my games are better for it.